 conf/alluxio-site.properties configuration file appropriately.

-Once all the Alluxio masters and workers are configured in this way, Alluxio is ready to be formatted started.
+Once all the Alluxio masters and workers are configured in this way, Alluxio is ready to be formatted and started.

 Start an Alluxio Cluster with HA